Syfy (Spain)

-Syfy (formerly Sci-Fi) is a Spanish digital satellite/cable television channel that launched on June 1, 2006, and specializes in science fiction, fantasy, and horror shows and movies.
+Syfy (formerly Sci-Fi) is a Spanish digital satellite/cable television channel.
+It was launched on 1 June 2006 and specializes in science fiction, fantasy, and horror shows and movies.

 Owned by Universal Networks International, it is the fifth extension of the Syfy brand.
 The programming consists of a mixture of U.S. Syfy first-run shows like Haven and Defiance, current shows like Beauty & the Beast and archive shows such as Smallville and Charmed, as well as science-fiction and fantasy-themed movies, reality shows and scientific divulgation programs (Universo Syfy).